irfankhan552/container-networking-ansible/README.md

 ![alt text](https://github.com/jameskellynet/container-networking-ansible/blob/master/openshift-console.png "")
 <br/><br/>
 - If you click on test the test project you have setup to demo, you can start to build it.
 Click Browse > Builds.
 Then Start this application build.
+- On the master node you can use the "oc help" command to explore openshift. "oc login" will allow you to login with the user test.
+If you logout and want to log back in as the system admin then do "oc login -u system:admin -n default"
 - TODO Embed a youtube demo video showing the OpenShift workflow to demo
 - TODO automate the inclusion of OpenContrail GUI and instructions to access it